AlternaCraft/PvpTitles/README.md

 # PvpTitles 2015 Edition [![Build Status](https://travis-ci.org/AlternaCraft/PvpTitles.svg)](https://travis-ci.org/AlternaCraft/PvpTitles)

-**Please note**: I'd like to provide the best experience to the final users.
+**Please note**: We'd like to provide the best experience to the final users.
 So, if you believe you have found a bug, _please responsibly disclose_ by posting an issue at [here](https://github.com/AlternaCraft/PvpTitles/issues) or contacting with us by using:

 * Webpage: (In develop...)
 * IRC: `#PvpTitles` on Freenode